amirunis/macUNIS/README.md

 _INSTALLATION:_

-- Download the .dmg
+- Download the .dmg file
-- Run the file
+- Open it
-- Copy the .app package into the Applications directory
+- Copy the .app package into your mac's Applications directory
 - Run macUNIS
-- Click the widget, and hit "Start"
+- Click the app's widget, and hit "Start"
 - Enter your mac's Admin password, and enjoy!